Security Services Delivery Kit

 Shift-Left Security Mindset + Merge Request Setup

-Watch this video from the socumentation that summarizes the shift left mindset.
+Watch this video from the documentation that summarizes the shift left mindset.

-- Merge request approvals can be set up so that certain users or groups of users need to review a merge request before that branch is merged into a specific branch.
-This encourages code reviews, ensures high code quality, and prevents unwanted changes from being released.
+• Merge request approvals can be set up so that certain users or groups of users need to review a merge request before that branch is merged into a specific branch.
+This encourages code reviews, increases quality, and prevents unwanted changes from being released.

 Secret Detection

-- Examples of SAST vulnerabilities include a dangerous class attribute or unsafe code that can lead to unintended code execution or code that is available to cross-site scripting (XSS) attacks where unauthorized access to session data can be attained.
+• Examples of SAST vulnerabilities include a dangerous class attribute or unsafe code that can lead to unintended code execution or code that is available to cross-site scripting (XSS) attacks where unauthorized access to session details can be attained.

-- GitLab's SAST scanner detects the language used in the project and automatically runs the corresponding analyzer.
-For example, GoSec runs when Go is detected, Bandit is run for Python projects, brakeman for Ruby, nodejs scan for Node.js projects, etc.
+• GitLab's SAST scanner detects the language used in the project and automatically runs the corresponding analyzer.

 Security Dashboard & Vulnerability Remediation